 As each boy is different, so is their growth rate.
-Some boys may continue to grow even after their teenage.
+Some boys may continue to grow into their 20s.
 If you are curious to know more, read on as we tell you all about the growth rate in boys.

 Puberty And Growth In Boys

-Puberty in boys is a stage when their body undergoes a growth spurt.
-The growth occurs in the long bones and other skeletal elements, so, during puberty, a boy would grow taller and muscular.
-They will also develop pubic and facial hairs and a deep voice.
+Puberty in boys is a stage lasting about four years as a child develops into an adult.
+During this time, their body undergoes a growth spurt.
+This growth occurs in the long bones and other skeletal elements, so boys grow taller.
+They will also develop muscles, pubic and facial hairs, and a deep voice.

 How Does Genetics Influence The Height Of A Child?

 Genes play a major role in determining the height of a child.
 Studies suggest that 80% of an individual’s height is determined by the DNA sequence variants they have inherited.
 Also, 50%–80% of the variation in puberty onset is seen due to genetic differences.

 However, genetics is not the only factor that influences a child’s height.
 Other factors such as diet, activity level, infectious diseases, family’s income, and mother’s nutrition during pregnancy also influence a child’s height to some extent (2) (4).

 It is not easy to predict your boy’s height.
 On average, a boy would increase in height by two inches (five centimeters) or more per year.
 As various factors determine the child’s height, it is impossible to predict how tall they would grow accurately.